MicrosoftDocs/architecture-center/docs/example-scenario/ai/network-security-mlops-content.md

 Azure DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.
 By using private DNS zones, you can use custom domain names rather than the names provided by Azure.
 DNS resolution against a private DNS zone works only from virtual networks that are linked to it.

-This sample solution uses private endpoints for the Azure Machine Learning workspace and also for its associated resources such as Azure Storage, Azure Key Vault, or Azure Container Registry.
+This sample solution uses private endpoints for the Azure Machine Learning workspace and also for its associated resources such as Azure Storage, Azure Key Vault, or Container Registry.
 Because of this, you must configure your DNS settings to resolve the IP addresses of the private endpoints from the fully qualified domain name (FQDN) of the connection string.
 You can link a private DNS zone to a virtual network to resolve specific domains.

-As you can see in the Terraform snippet in [Azure Private Link and Azure Private Endpoint](#azure-private-link-and-azure-private-endpoint), we created two private DNS zones by using the zone names that are recommended in [Azure services DNS zone configuration](/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration):
+The Terraform snippet in [Private Link and Azure Private Endpoint](#private-link-and-azure-private-endpoint) creates two private DNS zones by using the zone names that are recommended in [Azure services DNS zone configuration](/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration):

 - privatelink.api.azureml.ms
 - privatelink.notebooks.azure.net

-#### Azure Virtual Network Peering
+#### Virtual Network peering

-Virtual network peering enables the access of the jump host VM or self-hosted agent VMs in BASTION VNET to the resources in AML VNET.
+Virtual network peering enables the access of the jump-host virtual machine (VM) or self-hosted agent VMs in BASTION VNET to the resources in AML VNET.
 For connectivity purposes, the two virtual networks work as one.
 The traffic between VMs and Azure Machine Learning resources in peered virtual networks uses the Azure backbone infrastructure.
 Traffic between the virtual networks is routed through Azure's private network.

 The following Terraform snippet sets up virtual network peering between AML VNET and BASTION VNET.